RougePilot/Personal-Projects-cpp/ATM_Project/README.md

   - Contains user data in format: ID PIN CheckingAccNum CheckingAccBal SavingsAccNum SavingsAccBal
   - **DO NOT** add more lines to the file unless you change anywhere in the code that uses '100' as an iterator amount!
   - Program can support up to 100 accounts
-  - Closed accounts preserve the Account Number but replace all user data with '-1'
+  - Closed accounts are not written back into the file

 ## Dev Note:
 - Constructor and Desructor functions print a lot of times due to the nature of the assignment.
 Future versions may fix the problem, no solution as of now.
 (2023.3.2)